General Resources for Students with Foreign Language Skills

 These resources are a good place to start if you hope to apply your language skills.
 In addition to checking out the sites listed below, try typing the name of the foreign language you’re seeking into job search engines A&S Career Services recommends.
 Try asking your language professors if they have any advice for you in your job or internship search.

 Don’t hesitate to schedule an appointment with Arts and Sciences Career Services to speak to a career advisor about how to put your foreign language skills to use in a job or internship.
-Call 607-255-4166 or stop by the office in G55 Goldwin Smith to schedule an appointment.
+Call 607-255-4166 or stop by the office to schedule an appointment.

 The best comprehensive, one-stop resource with information on everything you might want to do abroad: study, travel, work as an au pair, work on a farm, teach, volunteer, intern, etc. Even includes information by country about living abroad, finding housing, etc.

 AIESEC-USA (from the French acronym for the International Association of Students in Economic and Business Management)